faymarie/crowdfunding-analysis/README.md

 Even though they are among the most popular categories, gadgets, hard- and software and web projects had low chances of success.
 In addition to technology ventures, I found 3 food subcategories among the ventures with the lowest chances: small batch, drinks and restaurants.
 We can attribute their high capital requirements to their poor success chances.
 It's important to say that higher failure rates do not necessarily imply that Kickstarter is generally a bad place for these types of projects.
 On the positive side, once successful, tech campaigns generated the highest median pledges of plus USD 22k.

 **Universal category names are more likely to succeed.**
-The top chances in popular project categories show a tendency to not have subcategories.
+The top chances in popular project categories show a tendency to not have subcategories selected.
 Publishing, comics, film & video, art and music performed generally well they were communicated universally, instead of niche topics.

 **The Funding Duration is 30 days.
 Period.**
 Although creators are free to choose their funding duration, it seems to be universally accepted to run a campaign within a period of roughly 30 days.
 It would seem natural to assume that a longer time frame would allow projects to increase their chances of success and collect a higher funding.
 However, I found that longer durations are not rewarded with success.
 In fact, campaign periods ranging between 15 to 32 days were generally linked with the best chances.